madmarcos-codeup/elixir-rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 ## Testing

-At this point, it's time for us to explore what this security buys us.
+At this point, it's time for us to explore what this com.example.restblog.security buys us.

 As well, we are going to begin understanding the constraints it places on access to our application's endpoints.